 The web-based campaign report is beautiful, easily accessible, and works on desktop and mobile.
 Here’s what it looks like.

-Why the web-based report?
+Where’s the link to the web-based report?

 The web-based report has a live feed showing opens, clicks, and unsubscribes in real-time.
 No need to reload this report — the stats update on their own via AJAX.